The images in this article were taken pre-COVID-19.

 11) You can learn a new language

-Another reason to volunteer is to learn a new language.
-By taking the time to learn a country’s language you’re opening yourself up to its culture, and will be better equipped to engage meaningfully with local communities.
+By taking the time to learn a country’s languages, you’re opening yourself up to its culture and history, and will be better equipped to engage meaningfully with local communities.

 12) You’ll become immersed in the community